 In no particular order, here are a few random pearls of wisdom pertaining to oil and gas investing in general:

 • Beware of overly simple deals in which you are approached by someone brandishing a small lease map with nothing more than a colored outline on it.
-A legitimate prospect will always be presented by one or more industry professionals who have taken the time to prepare a comprehensive (and comprehensible) brochure that contains maps, several pages of text describing the geology of the immediate area, nearby (and presumably analogous) production data, etc. The brochure should also contain a copy of the proposed terms of the deal.
+A legitimate prospect will always be presented by one or more industry professionals who have taken the time to prepare a comprehensive (and comprehensible) brochure that contains maps, several pages of text describing the geology of the immediate area, nearby (and presumably analogous) production data, etc. The brochure will often contain an outline of the proposed terms of the deal.
 If you end up taking a piece of the deal, the brochure is yours to keep; if not, industry etiquette requires you to return it.

 • Beware of “hot” deals that have a short fuse.
 If you have to put your money up by the end of the week in order to get in on a “can’t miss” prospect that is about to spud any day now, forget it.
-This is one of the oldest come-ons in the book.
+This is one of the oldest come-ons in the book, and not just the oil patch.

 • Don’t be in too big a hurry to spend your oil and gas investment money.
 Industry insiders ordinarily expect to participate in only about one out of every 10 to 20 unsolicited prospects that are submitted to them.
 You should be discriminating with your funds as well.